WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 ## Suspended hyphens

 Don't use suspended compound modifiers that have a common base.
-You can either spell out the entire phrase, or leave a space after hyphen leaving out the base.
+You can either spell out the entire phrase, or leave a space after hyphen and leave out the base.

 **Examples**

-[warning] Not Recommended:  [/warning]
+[warning] Not Recommended: You can use either left, right, or center-aligned text formatting. [/warning]
+[tip] Recommended: You can use either left-aligned, right-aligned, or center-aligned text formatting. [/tip]
-[tip] Recommended:  [/tip]
+[tip] Recommended: You can use either left-, right-, or center-aligned text formatting. [/tip]

 ## Additional resources